ibm-cloud-docs/watsonx-code-assistant/wca-upgrade-java.md

 Before you begin, [set up your enterprise Java environment](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-cloud-setup-wca-java-env).

-**Eclipse IDE only**: You need to import each submodule of a multimodule application as a project in the workspace.
-If you import the top level directory as a project, {{site.data.keyword.wca_short}} treats your application as a single module.
+**Eclipse IDE only**: For best results with a multimodule Java application, ensure that you import the aggregator module and each submodule as separate projects within the Eclipse workspace. {{site.data.keyword.wca_short_cap}} is unlikely to successfully introspect your project if you import the top-level directory as a single project.
 {: note}

 {{site.data.content.time-list}}